AdilsonBernardo/AdilsonBernardo/README.md

 ### Hi There!
 I'm Adilson Bernardo,  front-end developer 👋

-- I work with Javascript and several modern frameworks like React js, Next,js , Typescript and Bootstrap .🧑‍💻 <br/>
+- I work with Javascript and modern framework like React js.🧑‍💻 <br/>
 - building beautiful Website and web pages with Html Css  & Javascript. 💙<br/>